02Claims & Capital Structure

 Corresponds to Saylor's RBTC − RUSD in the Digital Credit Amplification framework.
 The spread determines whether a Bitcoin treasury company's capital structure creates or destroys value for equity over time.

-See credit analytics →The CEBE Modeler's projection of how a company's CEBE, Claims %, and mNAV evolve under different Bitcoin price paths and capital structure scenarios.
+Explore the framework →The CEBE Modeler's projection of how a company's CEBE, Claims %, and mNAV evolve under different Bitcoin price paths and capital structure scenarios.

 Run scenarios →05Transaction & Accretion